themayukhbasu/roe-game-guide/README.md

 - Doing such activities give you points
 - These points can then be used to get the rewards chests

-How to do these events properly?
+> How to do these events properly?

 - Your goal should be to open the maximum number of chests as possible.
-- #Maths...
-Yes, you haven't escaped maths even in this game 🤦‍♂️.
+- *Maths*, Yes, you haven't escaped maths even in this game 🤦‍♂️.
 But I assure you it's all simple, just keep a calculator handy.
 - For each activity you get points, for example 1 building power gives you 1000 points.
 So if you can increase 80 building power by upgrades, you get 80×1000=80,000 points, which opens the Blue chest.
 - if you do the calculation before you start then you easily know what chests you can open.